ouvroir/icofom2021/src/publications/icofom2021-ana-carolina-gelmini-de-faria-kimberly-terrany-alves-pires.md

 national identity.

-According to Marshall Sahlins (2003 as cited in Dohmann, 2013, p.36)
-\"no object at all, nothing is or has movement in human society, except through the meanings that mankind attributes to it\".
+According to Marshall Sahlins (2003 as cited in Dohmann, 2013, p.36) “no object at all, nothing is or has movement in human society, except through the meanings that mankind attributes to it”.
 The Parthenon Marbles, which used to be a structural part of an edifice for religious worship, turned into fragmented pieces surrounded by values such as authenticity, uniqueness, historicity.